WHAT ARE PLANTS ?

-A chemical in the leaves called chorophyll absorbs the energy from sunlight.
+A chemical in the leaves called chlorophyll absorbs the energy from sunlight.
 It then uses this energy to turn the carbon dioxide and water into sugar.

-Pollination is a essential part of the life cycle of plants in order for new seeds to be created.
+Pollination is an essential part in the life cycle of plants, in order for new seeds to be created.

-Pollination is when pollen grains from the male part of a flower, called the anther, is transferred to the female part in a flower, known as the stigma, by insects, birds, bats and the wind, in order for the plant to make seeds and produce the next generation of the plant.
+Pollination is when pollen grains from the male part of a flower, called the anther, is transferred to the female part of a flower, known as the stigma, by insects, birds, bats and the wind, in order for the plant to make seeds, and produce the next generation of the plant.

 Chlorophyll is a green pigment that gives most plants their color.

-As sunlight contains all the colors of the rainbow, chlorophyll absorbs all the colors except green, which it reflects out.
+As sunlight contains all the colors of a rainbow, chlorophyll absorbs all the colors except green, which it reflects out.

 There are around 250,000 identified plant species and the list is growing all the time.